MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/functions-library/series-fit-poly-lf.md

 ms.topic: reference
 ms.date: 09/08/2020
 ---
-# series_fit_poly_udf()
+# series_fit_poly_lf()

-The function `series_fit_poly_udf()` applies a polynomial regression on a series.
+The function `series_fit_poly_lf()` applies a polynomial regression on a series.
 It takes a table that contains multiple series (dynamic numerical array) and generates, for each series, the high-order polynomial that best fits it using [polynomial regression](https://en.wikipedia.org/wiki/Polynomial_regression).
 This function returns both the polynomial coefficients and the interpolated polynomial over the range of the series.

 > [!NOTE]
 >* This function contains inline Python and requires [enabling the python() plugin](../query/pythonplugin.md#enable-the-plugin) on the cluster.